Find the best SEO tips and techniques strategy for your business:

-Thirdly you should start adding questions and answers into your web pages because the majority of voice-based searches are questions, e.g. Who starred in the movie Star Wars?
-Or How do I cook a rump steak, so it is medium-rare?
-Or Whats the difference between UK and US dress sizes?
+Thirdly you should start adding questions and answers to your web pages because most voice-based searches are questions, e.g. Who starred in the movie Star Wars?
+Or How do I cook a rump steak so it is medium-rare?
+Or what’s the difference between UK and US dress sizes?

-No matter your business industry people are always asking questions about things, the thirst for knowledge is relentless!!
+No matter your business industry, people are always asking questions about things, and the thirst for knowledge is relentless!!

 Ultimately the answers that you give to the question need to be in-depth.

 However, it is up to Google whether or not to display your response.
-If you do manage to get your answer published on to one of these coveted pages, then you can pretty much guarantee that you will get a lot more business!
+If you manage to get your answer published on one of these coveted pages, you can guarantee that you will get a lot more business!